w3f/polkadot-deployer/README.md

 To perform a remote deployment of polkador to a public cloud provider we will follow the same general path.
 We will need to specify a number of extra attributes inside the json file with  extra information such as our credentials etc. In order to be able to deploy remotely you will need:

-* A Linux machine to run this tool (macOS may fail).
+* A Linux machine to run this tool (macOS may fail, see the [Troubleshooting section](#troubleshooting) in case you have problems running the tool).

 * A project on GCP.